Get all the latest data for Adelaide

 Can I legally rent out property on my visa in Adelaide right now?

-You do not need to live in Australia to rent out your Adelaide property, but if you are abroad, you will typically appoint a local property manager to handle tenants, comply with South Australian tenancy laws, and manage any strata requirements if applicable.
+You do not need to live in Australia to rent out an Adelaide property, and many overseas owners appoint a South Australian property manager to handle tenants, repairs, inspections, and rent collection.

 We cover everything there is to know about buying and renting out in Adelaide here.